-And a myth it is.
-The hill isn’t actually made of garbage, at least not the kind we were all thinking.
+And a myth it is: the hill isn’t actually made of garbage, at least not the kind we were all thinking.

 Chinguacousy Hill is actually made of dirt removed from basements during the construction of Bramalea back in the day.
 It wasn’t built on top of a literal landfill with cans, plastic and other waste.
-Though that’s what we all picture when we think of it.

 There’s an interesting conversation piece you can whip out at your next family gathering or school reunion.